• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-This recipe for No Bake Brownies is the perfect easy treat to satisfy your chocolate craving guilt-free!
-They're delectably rich and full of all kinds of healthful nourishing goodness!
+These Vegan No Bake Brownies are the perfect easy treat to satisfy your chocolate craving guilt-free!
+They’re delectably rich and full of all kinds of healthful nourishing goodness!

 When I first started an anti-candida diet back in 2009, I remember looking through the various food restrictions associated with the diet and thinking that I could find a work-around for pretty much all of them.
 (Luckily, that turned out to be true).